 Bone conduction technology involves the replacement of an individual’s ear bones to transducers that can transmit sounds.

-- Despite being promising, the problem with this technology is that it basically can transform an individual into a billboard with the countless advertisement.
+- Despite being promising, the problem with this technology is that it can transform an individual into a billboard with countless advertisements.
 In this case, the consent of the individual is not a concern.

 15. Artificial Exoskeleton

-Last but not the least bioethical issue is the development of an artificial skeleton for the elderly to improve their strength and help them move.
-This artificial skeleton can give them the ability to walk, run, bend like someone who is younger than them.
+Last but not least bioethical issue is the development of an artificial skeleton for the elderly to improve their strength and help them move.
+This artificial skeleton can give them the ability to walk, run, and bend like someone younger than them.

 - The bioethical concern with this is the possible abuse that the elderly may experience when they are forced to work longer before and even after retirement age.